 Safety Despite its nine standard airbags, the Yaris scored marginal in the Insurance Institute for Highway Safety's small-overlap frontal crash test.
 (IIHS scores are good, acceptable, marginal and poor.)
 The Yaris earned good scores across four other IIHS tests.
 Toyota's scores reflect an indictment of the subcompact class overall.
 Of more than 10 entry-level cars subjected to IIHS' small-overlap test, only one — the 2015 Honda Fit — scored acceptable, and none scored good.

 Other standard features include the required antilock brakes and electronic stability system.
 Click here for a full list.

 Value in Its Class Strong reliability for the current generation will justify the Yaris for some shoppers.
 So will its value, given that around $16,800 gets you an automatic, four-door Yaris L with power windows and locks, air conditioning, a touch-screen stereo and Bluetooth.
-For the same features, most competitors run anywhere from a few hundred dollars to nearly two grand more.
+For the same features, most competitors run anywhere from a few hundred dollars to nearly $2,000 more.

 But the justifications are difficult from there.
 The Yaris LE and SE ask for Fit or Fiesta money, yet both those cars are superior choices in terms of features and drivability (albeit dismal reliability for the Fiesta).
-The Sonic is quicker, and the Versa Note is roomier.
+The Sonic is quicker, and the Nissan Versa Note is roomier.
 The Mirage is neither, but it gets 25 percent better predicted gas mileage.
 The Yaris will get lost in the shuffle, as it probably should.
 Better subcompacts exist, and the alternatives only snowball when you consider late-model used cars.

 2015 Toyota Yaris Coupe/Hatchback Comparison Reviews